To print this document please visit the

 pop-up help windows, which in this case describes the use of time periods throughout the application.

-CardProfit runs in Windows laptops, preferably 64 bit Windows 7 with high-definition screens (1920 X 1080).
+CardProfit runs in 64 bit Windows 7 or 8 with preferred access to high-definition screens (1920 X 1080).

 CardProfit makes use of multi-processor architectures for parallel execution of computation-intensive calculations.